 We want to see flattering faces in proper light.
 That doesn’t mean the face has to be young or beautiful.
 Some of the most interesting faces have some miles on them.
 Yet we know when the photo hasn’t done justice to the face.

-Whether you're taking photos of a baby tiger or an old woman, get the face right.
+Get the face right when you’re taking photos of a baby tiger or an old woman.

 Who Should Read The Digital Photography Book 2020

-The Digital Photography Book is a “how to” book that's filled with tips on how to take better photos, and more.
-It's not a book on basic photography concepts that shows you how to make a correct exposure.
+The Digital Photography Book is a “how to” book filled with tips on taking better photos and more.
+It’s not a book on basic photography concepts that shows you how to make a correct exposure.
 You should be familiar with introductory concepts like aperture, shutter speed and ISO to get a well exposed photo.

 This book is for those who moved beyond that introductory phase and already figured out what most of the buttons and dials on their camera are supposed to do.

-Once you get to that phase of photography, you start to wonder just what's possible with your camera.
-You being to wonder how other photographers got that shot, or just how did someone make that photo happen.
+Once you get to that photography phase, you start to wonder just what’s possible with your camera.
+You wonder how other photographers got that shot or just how someone made that photo happen.

 I found this book at this point in my digital photography and it was immensely helpful.
-That's why I'm very happy to recommend it.
-As I mentioned earlier, some of the gear recommendations may be a little out of date, but that's OK.
-You read this book for the concepts, and they apply to any camera brand or model.
+That’s why I’m very happy to recommend it.
+As I mentioned earlier, some of the gear recommendations may be a little outdated, but that’s OK.
+You read this book for the concepts which apply to any camera brand or model.